canonical/lxd/doc/api-extensions.md

 and xfs.

 ## resources
-This adds support for querying an LXD daemon for the system resources it has available.
+This adds support for querying a LXD daemon for the system resources it has available.

 ## kernel\_limits